LoYuXr/CalliReader/README.md

 </div>
 </h2>

-This is the repository of [**CalliReader: Deciphering Chinese Calligraphy via an Embedding-aligned Vision Language Model**](http://your_pdf_here.pdf).
+This is the repository of [**CalliReader: Contextualizing Chinese Calligraphy via an Embedding-aligned Vision Language Model**](http://your_pdf_here.pdf).

 CalliReader is a novel plug-and-play Vision-Language Model (VLM) specifically designed to interpret calligraphic artworks with diverse styles and layouts, leveraging slicing priors, embedding alignment, and effective fine-tuning.
 It demonstrates remarkable performances on Chinese Calligraphy recognition and understanding, while also retains excellent OCR ability on general scenes.